 One reason people question their ability to earn $10K per month is that they’ve become too deeply mired in skill paths that can’t possibly pay that much.
 If you want to receive that much income from people, then work on providing that much value for people.

 The world will give you plenty of feedback about what it thinks your skills are worth.
 Your heart will give you feedback about how your skill path feels to you.
 Listen to both sides.
 If you don’t like their answers, then get off your old path, and choose a new path.

 Sometimes you won’t even be able to see the right new skills to develop until you abandon the paths that clearly aren’t working.
 Don’t expect that $10K+ per month opportunity to squeeze into your life through the haze of video games, Facebooking, and yoga postures.
-Try doing a little housekeeping first.
-Create some space.
+Create some space first.